Data sources supported in tabular models

 This topic describes the types of data sources that can be used with tabular models.

-You can import data from the data sources in the following table.
 When you install SQL Server Data Tools (SSDT), setup does not install the providers that are listed for each data source.
-Some providers might already be installed with other applications on your computer; in other cases you will need to download and install the provider.
+Some providers might be installed with other applications on your computer.
+In other cases, you may need to download and install the provider.

 |Access databases||Microsoft Access 2010 and later.||.accdb or .mdb||ACE 14 OLE DB provider|

 |SQL Server relational databases||SQL Server 2008 and later, SQL Server Data Warehouse 2008 and later, Azure SQL Database, Azure SQL Data Warehouse, Analytics Platform System (APS)

-Note that Analytics Platform System (APS) was formerly known as SQL Server Parallel Datawarehouse (PDW).
+Analytics Platform System (APS) was formerly known as SQL Server Parallel Data Warehouse (PDW).
 Originally, connecting to PDW from Analysis Services required a special data provider.
 This provider was replaced in SQL Server 2012.
 Starting in SQL Server 2012, the SQL Server native client is used for connections to PDW/APS.

 |(not applicable)||OLE DB Provider for SQL Server